microsoft/bobsql/demos/powerappssql/readme.md

 ## Step 1: Create the app and add in the order list

 1. Connect to Power Apps at https://powerapps.microsoft.com.
+1. Let's add a connection to the database before creating the app.
+Select ...More on the left hand menu and select Connections.
+    1. Click + New Connection at the top of the screen.
+    1. Select SQL Server.
+You will now get a screen to put in your credentials to connect to Azure SQL.
+    1. Using the drop down select SQL Server Authentication choose Connect directly (cloud services) and enter in the Server, Database, User Name and Password.
+Click Create.
+1. Now let's create a blank Canvas app.
     1. On the left hand menu select **+ Create** and select **Blank App**
     1. Select option to Create a Blank Canvas app.
     1. Give the app a name, select the Tablet layout and click Create.
 You will now have a blank canvas to work with.
-1. Click on the Data icon on the left hand menu and click on Add Data.
-1. In the Select a Data Source type in SQL and select SQL Server.
-1. Click on + Add a connection.
-You will now get a screen to put in your credentials to connect to Azure SQL.
-1. Using the drop down select SQL Server Authentication choose Connect directly (cloud services) and enter in the Server, Database, User Name and Password.
-Click Connect.
+1. Now let's a list of orders in the canvas app using a table from the database.
 1. Click the + icon on the left hand menu and under Layout select Blank Vertical Gallery.
-The gallery item will be placed on the canvas..
+The gallery item will be placed on the canvas.
+In Select a data source type in sql and choose SQL Server.
+1. Choose the connection you created earlier.
+1. Under Choose a table check the SalesLT.SalesOrderHeader table and select Connect.
+1. Let's now change some properties for the Gallery item.
+    1. Under the Gallery item select the Layout tab and change the Layout to Title, subtitle, and body.
+    1. Click on Edit next to Fields.
+    1. The following fields should be selected:
+        1. Title1 - SalesOrderID
+        1. Subtitle1 - PurchaseOrderNumber
+        1. Body1 - CustomerID
+1. Now we want the CompanyName from the SalesLT.Customer table instead of CompanyID.
+We will use a lookup to get the CompanyName from the CustomerID but we need the SalesLT.Customer as a connection.
+    1. On the top menu click **+ Add Data**.
+Type in SQL and select SQL Server.
+    1. Click + Add a Connection.
+Select the connection you created earlier.
+    1. Check the SalesLT.Customer table and click Connect.
+    1. Click on the Body1 field
+    1. In the formula bar change ThisItem.CustomerID to the following: `LookUp('SalesLT.Customer', CustomerID = ThisItem.CustomerID, CompanyName)`
+    1. You should now the Company Names values appear in the list.
+1. Select the Play button at the top menu and test out the order list.
+You should see a list of orders with the Company Name instead of the CustomerID.

+## Step 2: Add in the order form

+Now on the canvas let's add an edit form that will allow us to edit the order in the list showing different fields than in the order list.
+This will again be based on the SalesLT.SalesOrderHeader table.
+We need the form to change context as we select each order on the left from the list.